vipulnaik/diet-exercise-health/events/2024/2024-07-12-tdap-vaccine-booster-dose.md

 I then got up and started shopping.
 I finished checkout for shopping at 3:07 PM, then bagged the stuff I had purchased and left around 3:09 PM, as intended.

+## Aftereffects

+### The few hours after the vaccine (2024-07-12)

+I was able to carry back home a mild load of stuff purchased from Walgreens without any issues.
+Over the next few hours, I observed a slight increase in soreness in the area.
+This also made it a little unpleasant to lift heavy stuff with my right arm; the situation where this came up organically was when I was moving around the (partly filled) stainless steel pot for cooking rice.

+### Sleep (night going from 2024-07-12 to 2024-07-130)

+I had a fairly normal sleep.
+The only unusual aspect was that when sleeping on my right side, unlike the normal position where my arm is under my body and supporting a large proportion of the weight of the upper body, I gravitated towards positions where the arm was on the side, so that the body was directly resting on the bed and the arm was only supporting its own weight.
+In contrast, when sleeping on the left side, I continued to have my usual posture.

+### The next morning (2024-07-13)

+I felt fairly normal the next morning, albeit perhaps a little less energetic than usual, which might reflect that some of my body's energy had gone into responding to the vaccine.
+I took blood pressure / heart rate and temperature readings, which were fairly normal.

+It helped that the weather was cooler on this day than on previous days.